 To send a message the following transaction fields must be specified.

-Once the fields have been populated, the function must be signed using the sender private key.
-The signed transaction bytes can then be transmitted to the substrate network over JSON-RPC using the Contract module
+Once the fields have been populated, the extrinsic must be signed using the sender private key.
+The signed extrinsic bytes can then be transmitted to the substrate network over JSON-RPC using the Contract module

 To read Mailchain messages for a specific address, Contract calls sent to that address need to be identified.